 Fatalities Per Capita

 An increase in 3 Preventable Drowning Fatalities in 2019 saw the West Coast maintain the highest drowning rate in the country.
-The West Coast increased from 6.1 Preventable Drowning Fatalities per 100k of it's population, to 15.3 in 2019.
+The West Coast saw an increase from 6.1 in 2018, to 15.3 Preventable Drowning Fatalities per 100k of it's population in 2019.

 Hospitalisations Per Capita

-Northland have the highest per-capita rate in the country at 9.5 Hospitalisations per 100k of it's population.
-Second is Tasman at 6.7 and third is Bay of Plenty at 6.5.
+Northland have the highest per-capita rate in the country at 9.0 Hospitalisations per 100k of it's population.
+Second is Hawkes Bay at 8.1 and third is Tasman at 6.5.

 In 2019 Land based fishing had 12 Preventable Drowning Fatalities, a significant increase on 2018 (6) and the 2013-2017 average (5).